Isospectral metrics on weighted projective spaces

-of eigenvalues, each repeated according to the (finite) dimension of the corresponding eigenspace (\cite{MR2433665}).
-The observation that the spectrum contains geometric information like dimension, volume and certain curvature integrals gave rise to the field of spectral geometry which asks about the degree to which the spectrum of the Laplacian determines the geometry of the given space.
-Besides a vast theory on manifolds (cf.~\cite{MR1736857}), the spectral geometry on orbifolds has recently received rising attention, since these provide the arguably simplest type of singular spaces, and it is still an open problem, whether a singular orbifold can be isospectral to (i.e., have the same spectrum as) a manifold (though there are some results on isotropy groups, which in a way measure the degree of singularity of an orbifold (\cite{MR2447904,MR2263484,MR2155380})).
-However, all known non-trivial examples of isospectral orbifolds (also compare \cite{MR1152950,MR1181812,proctor08,shams09,sutton10}) are good, i.e., they can be written as the quotient of a Riemannian manifold $M$ by a discrete subgroup $\Gamma$ of the isometry group of $M$, and the eigenspaces on the orbifold $M/\Gamma$ correspond to the $\Gamma$-invariant eigenspaces on $M$.
+Besides a vast theory on manifolds (cf.~\cite{MR1736857}), the spectral geometry on orbifolds has recently received rising attention, since these provide the arguably simplest type of singular spaces, and it is still an open problem, whether a singular orbifold can be isospectral to (i.e., have the same spectrum as) a manifold (though there are some results on isotropy groups, which in a way measure the degree of singularity of an orbifold (\cite{MR2447904,MR2263484,MR2155380}).
+However, all known nontrivial examples of isospectral orbifolds (also compare \cite{MR1152950,MR1181812,MR2761691,MR2802590,sutton10}) are good, i.e., they can be written as the quotient of a Riemannian manifold $M$ by a discrete subgroup $\Gamma$ of the isometry group of $M$, and the eigenspaces on the orbifold $M/\Gamma$ correspond to the $\Gamma$-invariant eigenspaces on $M$.
 Since the known constructions can be seen to never yield an isospectral pair of a manifold and a singular orbifold, the more intricate setting of bad (i.e., non-good) orbifolds deserves special attention.
-The isospectrality of bad orbifolds was already investigated in \cite{MR2395193} and \cite{MR2529473}, where large families of non-homeomorphic weighted projective spaces with their standard metrics were shown to be pairwise non-isospectral.
+The isospectrality of bad orbifolds was already investigated in \cite{MR2395193} and \cite{MR2529473}, where large families of nonhomeomorphic weighted projective spaces with their standard metrics were shown to be pairwise nonisospectral.
 Weighted projective spaces are a generalization of complex projective space obtained by taking certain quotients of odd-dimensional spheres by $S^1$-actions with finite stabilizers.

 In this work we now use certain weighted projective spaces and special metrics based on ideas in \cite{MR1895349} to construct isospectral metrics on bad orbifolds.
 Our main result is the following Theorem \ref{theorem:maintheorem}.